Our book (Fundamentals of Web Development) has some information

 XML for the absolute beginner by Mark Johnson, JavaWorld.com 1999

 Although this is a very old web page, and it's on a Java web site, it's still a good introduction to XML.
 You'll want to also read the w3schools tutorial about DTDs, since this page doesn't explain a lot about DTDs.

 XML DTD tutorial at w3schools

 There are two main ways of validating XML documents: with a DTD (Document Type Definition), or with a schema.
-Schemas are more powerful, but they are complicated and we don't have time to cover them in this course, so there will not be any quiz or test questions on schemas, and you don't need to use them in Assignment 6.
+Schemas are more powerful, but they are complicated and we don't have time to cover them in this course.
+The only thing that you need to know about them is that they are a way of validating XML documents.
+You don't need to use them in Assignment 6 or on the project.

 Here is a link to the w3schools JSON tutorial: https://www.w3schools.com/js/js_json_intro.asp

 In particular, the Quick Guide in that tutorial is a good summary: http://www.tutorialspoint.com/json/json_quick_guide.htm

 NOTE: This tutorial uses document.write, and some code in our textbook (Fundamentals of Web Development) also uses document.write. document.write makes some examples simpler, but it has some major issues and should not be used in the code you write for this class or for any production code.

 Here are some links that compare XML and JSON: